-At Greenwood Law PLLC, you will not be treated like a case number.
+At Greenwood Law, you will not be treated like a case number.
 We treat each and every client with the respect he or she deserves — we treat you like family.
 We give every client our absolute best, and we will give you our best if we provide assistance with estate planning.

-Our Seasoned Estate Planning Attorney
+Our Seasoned Estate Planning Attorneys

 Having an estate plan such as a will, trust, power of attorney, long-term care plan, and/or special needs plan can be one of the most thoughtful, caring things you can do for loved ones.
 Having a plan in place will allow those you care for to make decisions based on your wants and needs.
 In the case of a will or trust, your family can be given the time to grieve your loss without simultaneously being burdened by complex financial decisions, tax issues, additional fees and/or potential disagreements amongst your heirs.
 Taking the time to make sure that your wishes are carried out is crucial.